Optimal Systemic Risk Bailout: A PGO Approach Based on Neural Network: Optimal Bailout: What Is It?

 where $\bm a_i=(a_{i1},a_{i2},\cdots, a_{im})^T$.

-Under some mild conditions, for example, assumptions on $f_j$ and $\eta_{ij}$ described above, \cite{feinstein2017financial} proves the existence of the clearing vector. \cite{ma2021joint} propose a direct iterative algorithm base on fixed-point system (\ref{eq:F vector}) and prove that the clearing vector, $(\bm{l}^*,\bm{p}^*)$, is a continuous functions of the relative liability matrix $\Pi$, the nominal liability $\bm{\bar{l}}$, the asset holding matrix $A$ and the cash vector $\bm{c}$.
+Under certain mild conditions, such as the assumptions on $f_j$ and $\eta_{ij}$ described above, \cite{feinstein2017financial} proves the existence of the clearing vector. \cite{ma2021joint} propose a direct iterative algorithm based on the fixed-point system (\ref{eq:F vector}) and prove that the clearing vector, $(\bm{l}^*,\bm{p}^*)$, is a continuous function of the relative liability matrix $\Pi$, the nominal liability $\bm{\bar{l}}$, the asset holding matrix $A$ and the cash vector $\bm{c}$.

-Finally, we mention that the above fixed-point equations used to characterize the clearing problem are exactly a black-box system, which maps the inputs, e.g., injected fund or shock, to outputs, e.g, payment vector and price vector, through the iterative algorithms.
+Moreover, it is worth noting that the fixed-point equations used to define the clearing problem form a black-box system.
+This system operates by mapping inputs, such as injected funds or shocks, to outputs, such as payment vectors and price vectors, through iterative algorithms.
+Except for the original E–N model discussed in Section~\ref{sec:ENmodel}, where the optimal bailout can be readily obtained, solving the optimal bailout problem in most other models poses considerable challenges.
+A significant portion of these models has been shown to be NP-hard (\cite{dong2021some,jackson2024credit}).
+In our extended E–N framework, the computational difficulty arises from the incorporation of cross holdings of financial assets --- a feature that, while adding complexity, reflects real-world structures and has been recognized as a critical channel for risk contagion during past financial crises.
+Thus, we aim to explore the optimal bailout strategy within this realistic setting.